michaelmosmann/silk/userguide/config.md

 # Configuration

 ## A\.
 Concept
-Silk configuration is an important part of its `if`-_less_ modularization concept.
+Silk's configuration is an important part of its `if`-_less_ <a href="modularity.html">modularization</a> concept.
-The configuration objects are the data that controls the composition of `Module`s and `Bundle`s instead of adding control flow code in those.
+The configuration objects are the data that controls the composition of `Module`s and `Bundle`s instead of adding control flow code within those.
 Hence the composition is not hard-coded but data-driven.
-This is more flexible since the same tree can be interpreted different depending on **data** and it is easier to understand since all _conditions_ will be in one place directly before the bootstrapping.
+This is more flexible since the same composition tree can be interpreted different depending on **data** and it is easier to understand since all _conditions_ will be in one place directly before the bootstrapping.

 ## 1\.
 Globals